Emergency Detox: Signs You’re Experiencing Withdrawal

 Types of Substances That Can Trigger Withdrawal

-Many substances can cause withdrawal symptoms when you discontinue use.
-Some of the more common examples are:
+Many substance use disorders can cause withdrawal symptoms when you discontinue use.

-By no means all people who stop drinking experience withdrawal symptoms.
+By no means do all people who stop drinking experience alcohol withdrawal symptoms.

 If, however, you’ve been drinking alcohol long-term and you stop abruptly, you’re likely to trigger a battery of side effects.
-Since alcohol is a CNS depressant, if you suddenly stop or moderate your intake when dependence has developed, you risk seriously disrupting your central nervous system.
+Since alcohol is a CNS depressant, if you suddenly stop or moderate your intake when dependence has developed, you risk seriously disrupting your central nervous system after your last drink.

 • Nausea